appveyor/website/src/docs/running-tests.md

 ## Calling test runners from your custom scripts

-The AppVeyor build environment includes runners for MSTest, NUnit and xUnit frameworks that are integrated with the build console to push real-time results while running tests.
+The AppVeyor build environment includes runners for MSTest, NUnit and xUnit.net frameworks that are integrated with the build console to push real-time results while running tests.

 You can install and use your own build runners for frameworks above, communication with the build console must be done via text output from those runners.